 Beliefs also allow the ego to create a separation and give you a sense of identity.
 “I am republican.
 You are democrat.”

-Some people are so strongly attached to their beliefs that they are ready to die for it.
+Some people are so strongly attached to their beliefs that they are ready to die for them.
 Or worse, to kill people who disagree with them.
 Religion is a perfect illustration of the danger of the ego.
 The ego will use any kind of beliefs to strengthen its identity.
 People say “I am this, I am that” all the time, but it’s nothing more than a thought.
 People are ready to commit all kind of atrocities out of illusions coming from their mind.
 Nothing that comes from your mind is actually true.
 Is your mind really who you are?
 Have your thoughts real power over you?

 Here is a list of things your ego generally derives its identity from